Christian Keeling: Professional career

 Keeling joined PrimeTime Players in The Basketball Tournament 2020.
 He scored 25 points and had five rebounds in the 76–74 opening-round loss to Team CP3.

 On December 23, 2020, Keeling signed with the Glasgow Rocks of the British Basketball League.
 He scored 26 points in his debut with the team four days later.

+On 15 August 2025, he returned to Finland and joined Korisliiga team Helsinki Seagulls, reigning Finnish champions.